your style guide

 You've booked a shoot!
 This is super exciting, and pretty daunting.
-I know picking out outfits can be scary (!!) every time I book a photo shoot I bombard the photographer with questions about what they suggest I wear, and I don't mind if you do the same!
+I know picking out outfits can be scary (!!) so I don't mind if you do the same!

 In this case, I won't be giving you an exact set of clothing that you should wear because I don't want everyone matching, and I want you to feel like yourselves - so, I'd like to give you shades of colors that work best in different lighting situations, different backgrounds, and that work with the way I edit photos.

 That way, you can wear the kinds of clothes that you prefer and that feel like you.